 The United States of Cinema: 10 American Indie Classics

 Hollywood blockbusters aren’t the only reason the whole world watches American movies.
 Declaring independence from major studios, some of the most creative filmmakers bring their visions to life in the land of the free.
-Get patriotic with these ten stateside classics, all airing in July on SundanceTV.
+Get patriotic with these ten stateside classics.

 A promising high school athlete’s life spirals out of control as his drug problem drives him deep into New York’s criminal underbelly.
 Running out of options, Jim (Leonardo DiCaprio) resorts to increasingly desperate measures for his next fix.
 Based on the memoirs of poet Jim Carroll, the harrowing drama served as a breakout role for young Leo.

 With wit and style to spare, 31-year-old writer, director and star Spike Lee chronicles racial tension boiling over into violence during a Bed-Stuy heatwave.
 Despite telling a different kind of story than American audiences were used to, the darkly comic masterpiece won big at the box office and earned nominations for two Oscars and a Palme D’Or in 1989.